leo-bogert/bumblebee-multiscreen-tools/README.md

 The names of the mentioned packages may be different on Debian, I did not check what they're called there.

 It is assumed that a single external screens is connected to the ThinkPad dock's DisplayPort #2 (visible as `VIRTUAL8` or `DP-5` in ```xrandr --query``` once you've applied the configuration).
 Port #2 was merely used because it was the most easy to cable for me.
+If you want to use a different port you can change it in the `switch-screen` script later on, you'll be reminded about it.

 The ```switch-screen``` script assumes the display manager is LightDM.
 If your distribution uses a different one (which does also apply to newer versions of Kubuntu!) you need to change the ```XAUTHORITY``` variable there.
 This will be mentioned later on again.